Rwanda’s National Forest Policy

-Despite continuing population and land pressures, Rwanda is one of only three countries in Central and Western Africa to achieve a major reversal in the trend of declining forest cover.
-A National Forest Policy, with the ambition of making forestry one of the bedrocks of the economy and ensure a national ecological balance with sustainable benefits for all segments of society, was implemented in 2004 and updated in 2010.
+Despite continuing population and land pressures, Rwanda is achieving a major reversal in the trend of declining forest cover.
+A National Forest Policy, with the ambition of making forestry one of the bedrocks of the economy and ensure a national ecological balance with sustainable benefits for all segments of society, was implemented in 2004 and most recently updated in 2018.
 In 2011, Rwanda’s National Forest Policy was recognised as the world’s most inspiring and innovative forest policy with a Gold Future Policy Award.

 Honorary World Future Councillor, Founder of the

-Rwanda is on course to reach its goal of increasing forest cover to 30% of total land area by 2020 despite continuing population and land pressures.
+- In 2019, Rwanda reached its goal of increasing forest cover to 30% of total land area one year ahead of plan despite continuing population and land pressures and is now aiming to fulfil its Bonn Challenge commitment of bringing 2 Mha under restoration by 2030.

 Law N° 17/2008 of 20/06/2008 Establishing the National Forest Authority (NAFA) and determining its Organisation, Functioning and Responsibilities.